adaltas/node-csv/readme.md

 Options are:

+-   *delimiter*
+    Default to the delimiter read option

+-   *quote*
+    Default to the quote read option

+-   *escape*
+    Default to the escape read option

+-   *encoding*
--   *encoding* Default to 'utf8'
+    Default to 'utf8'

+-   *lineBreaks*
--   *lineBreaks* Default to 'auto', special values are 'auto', 'unix', 'mac', 'windows', 'unicode'.
+    String used to delimite record rows or a special value; special values are 'auto', 'unix', 'mac', 'windows', 'unicode'; default to 'auto' (discovered in source).

+-   *flag*
--   *flag* Default to 'w', 'w' to create or overwrite an file, 'a' to append to a file.
+    Default to 'w', 'w' to create or overwrite an file, 'a' to append to a file.
 Apply when using the `toPath` method.

+-   *bufferSize*
--   *bufferSize* Internal buffer holding data before being flush into a stream.
+    Internal buffer holding data before being flush into a stream.
 Apply when destination is a stream.

 The following method are available:

 -   *toPath*
     Take a file path as first argument and optionnaly on object of options as a second arguments.

 -   *toStream*
     Take a readable stream as first argument and optionnaly on object of options as a second arguments.

 Transforming data